apache/plc4x/THREAT-MODEL.md

   external entity, external DTD, or external schema, allowing file-disclosure / SSRF from the `.knxproj`.
 - **Severity**: **security-critical**, `VALID` per §13.
-- *(documented: `EtsParser.java` lines 65–71)*.
-This is the one
+- *(documented: `EtsParser.java` lines 168–171 — the line numbers moved
-  obvious "we hardened this" property in the repo and we cite it explicitly.
+  as the file grew)*.
+Alongside it the parser now bounds how far a single `.knxproj` zip entry may expand, so a declared inflated size is no longer taken at face value, and cleans up what it unpacked.

 ### P7 — OPC UA secure-channel implementation tracks the OPC UA spec's security-policy URIs